 Emperor Ótta420 was at this time in Saxland.
 He sent a message to King Haraldr of the Danes, that he must accept baptism and the true faith, and the people of the land he ruled, or otherwise, the emperor said, he would go with an army against him.
 Then the king of the Danes had land defences set up, had the Danavirki421 maintained and his warships fitted out.
 Then the king sent a message to Jarl Hákon in Norway that he should come to him quickly in the spring with all the troops he could get.
-Jarl Hákon called out an army in the spring from his whole realm and he got very large numbers of men and took that force to Danmǫrk and went to see the king of the Danes.
+Jarl Hákon called out an army in the spring from his whole realm and he got very large numbers of men and took that force to Denmark and went to see the king of the Danes.
 The king received him very honourably.
 Many other rulers were then with the king of the Danes who gave him support.
 He had then a very great force.

-418 Hallfrøðr vandræðaskáld was an Icelandic poet who is most celebrated for his verses in honour of King Óláfr Tryggvason, but he also, paradoxically, composed for Óláfr 's enemies, the jarls Hákon and Eiríkr.
+verses in honour of King Óláfr Tryggvason, but he also, paradoxically, composed for Óláfr's enemies, the jarls Hákon and Eiríkr.
 Hallfreðar saga records his conversion to Christianity under the patronage of Óláfr, and his probably fictitious love affairs.
-His nickname, 'Problem Poet' or 'Troublesome Poet' is said in Oddr Snorrason's Óláfs saga Tryggvasonar and other kings' sagas to have been given to him by the king because of his reluctance to accept baptism (Oddr 244).
+His nickname, 'Problem Poet' or 'Troublesome Poet', is said in Oddr Snorrason's Óláfs saga Tryggvasonar and other kings' sagas to have been given to him by the king because of his reluctance to accept baptism (Oddr 244).
+The half-stanzas of Óláfsdrápa cited here are presented in a different order in Fagrskinna; see Diana Whaley's account in Skald I 387-89.